jean-zhang/covey.town/FEATURES.md

 ## Disabling invites

-- There is a switch button next to ‘start video’ (under the videos) which will allow you to disable race invites from other players
+- There is a toggle button called 'Enable Race Invites` next to ‘start video’ (under the videos) which will allow you to disable race invites from other players
 - If you toggle it off, the 'invite player' button over your video displayed to other players will be disabled, and they will not be able to invite you
 - If you toggle it off after you have already received an invite, that invite is still active until you either respond or wait 20 seconds
 - You may toggle it back on at any time